WrestleMania XL: Reception

+John Canton of TJR Wrestling rated the Reigns-Rhodes match 4 1/2 stars out of 5, calling it "a lot of fun to watch in person", and praising the chemistry between Reigns and Rhodes, the booking of the match, and the finish, stating that it was "main event WWE pro wrestling at its best".
+He rated the event as a whole an 8 1/2 out of 10, giving the first night an 8 1/4 and the second an 8 3/4, whilst calling the show "one of the best WrestleManias of all time".

 Writing for the Wrestling Observer Newsletter, for Night One, Dave Meltzer rated the Women's World Championship match a score of 4 1/4 stars out of five, the Six-Pack Tag Team Ladder Match 4 1/4 stars, the Mysterio-Escobar led tag team match 3 3/4 stars, the Jey Uso-Jimmy Uso bout three-quarters of a star (the lowest score of the event), the six-woman tag team match two stars, the Intercontinental Championship match 4 1/2 stars, and the main event receiving 4 stars.
 For Night Two, he gave the World Heavyweight Championship match between Rollins and McIntyre 3 1/2 stars, the Philadelphia Street Fight 1 3/4 stars, the LA Knight-AJ Styles match 3 1/2 stars, the United States Championship Triple Threat match 4 1/4 stars, the WWE Women's Championship match 4 1/2 stars, and the Bloodline Rules main event between Reigns and Rhodes 4 3/4 stars (the highest score of the event).